dipscom/banner-boilerplate/README.md

 So if you are familiar with npm and Gulp here's a quick copy and paste line to install gulp and the dev dependencies in one go (assumes you have npm and Gulp installed globally and that you are in the correct folder):

-npm install --save-dev gulp fs del path browser-sync yargs gulp-concat gulp-imagemin gulp-jscs gulp-jshint gulp-load-plugins gulp-zip
+npm install --save-dev gulp browser-sync del fs gulp-concat gulp-if gulp-imagemin gulp-jscs gulp-jshint gulp-load-plugins gulp-minify-css gulp-uglify gulp-zip path yargs